-My name is Melissa DeSa and I’m a 38 year old Canadian, but Gainesville, Florida is home and I’m a US Citizen too.
+I’m Melissa DeSa and I’m a 40 something year old Canadian, but Gainesville, Florida is home and I’m a US Citizen too.
 I survived cancer (sarcoma) that visited me briefly in 2012-2013.
 A profound experience indeed, learning to cope with a deadly disease that came out of nowhere.
 Through community, food, nature, and modern medicine, I beat the odds.
 Which were not good odds.

-Please, please, please understand that I am NOT a medical professional.
+If you read my cancer stuff, please know that I am NOT a medical professional.
 My stories and actions to combat cancer are unique to me.
 I do not intend to imply that because I was cured, that someone else will be too if they copy what I did.
 Cancer is unique to each individual and their circumstance.
-Certainly the things I post here are my opinions and not advice.
+Certainly the things I post here are just my opinions, and not advice.
 Generally, they are healthful things for anyone to consider, whether you are sick or not.

 A bit more about me.

-My hubby Mike of 10 years, is awesome, and supports my entrepreneurial insanity and non-stop activity.
-We have a small zoo, including our crazy and loving dog Huxley, who keeps us busy.
+My hubby Mike is awesome, and supports my entrepreneurial insanity and non-stop activity.
+We have a small zoo, that currently includes Huxley the Hound and Okra the Pitty.
 Our house is always full of life: local veggies stuffed into the fridge and on the counter, fermenting vessels in action, drying seeds, and dogs running in and out as if they owned the place.

 Post-cancer life is interesting, challenging and deeply rewarding.
 I’ll use this blog to share my adventures and stories, for those that wish to follow.